FitSNAP/FitSNAP/examples/Ta_PyTorch_NN/README.md

 FitSNAP produces output files that we can use to calculate error ourselves.
 To do this, run

-    python calculate_fitting_errors.py
+    python plot_comparison.py

-which will calculate mean absolute errors for energy and forces, as well as plot a distribution of force errors, for the training and validation sets.
+which will calculate errors and plot comparisons with the detailed fitting data.

 ### Running MD with NN potential.